dlguswo333/dlguswo333.github.io/markdown/2025/03-21-en-react-dont-believe-what-you-see.md

 Yes, you do need to go deeper sometimes.
 There are some cases you can't solve the problem just by scratching the surface.
-If you keep scratching the surface, you might confuse the basic principles and end up blaming everything just like I did with React mechanisms.
+If you keep scratching the surface, you might confuse the basic principles and end up looking for the cause in the wrong places just like I did with React mechanisms.

 Frankly, when I understood this issue, all those things including my past experience came together.
 I think this isn't the first time I met this kind of issues.<br>